skip to main content

 Want to watch college football on TV?
 Enter your zip code below to find TV providers in your area.

-What channel shows the Fiesta Bowl?
+What time is the Fiesta Bowl?

 Time: 7:30 p.m.
 ET